-The Synergy Centre is joining forces with other local progressive organisations and individuals to host a series of ‘Brighton Social Forum’ events which will apply the long-standing World Social Forum and European Social Forum models at a local level.
+The Synergy Centre joined forces with other local progressive organisations and individuals to host a series of ‘Brighton Social Forum’ events which applied the long-standing World Social Forum and European Social Forum models at a local level.

 The World Social Forum (WSF)

 Developed as an alternative to the World Economic Forum that takes place every January in Davos Switzerland, the World Social Forum was established in 2001 to be “an open meeting place for reflective thinking, democratic debate of ideas, formulation of proposals, free exchange of experiences and interlinking for effective action, by groups and movements of civil society… committed to building a planetary society directed towards fruitful relationships among Mankind and between it and the Earth.”
 It defines itself as “an opened space – plural, diverse, non-governmental and non-partisan – that stimulates the decentralized debate, reflection, proposals building, experiences exchange and alliances among movements and organizations engaged in concrete actions towards a more solidarity, democratic and fair world.”

 Importantly, the meetings of the WSF do not deliberate on behalf of the WSF as a body.
 No one, therefore, will be authorized, on behalf of any of the editions of the Forum, to express positions claiming to be those of all its participants.
 The participants in the Forum shall not be called on to take decisions as a body on declarations or proposals for action that would commit all (or the majority of them) that the Forum acting or taking positions as a body.
 It thus does not constitute a locus of power to be disputed by the participants in its meetings, nor does it intend to constitute the only option for interrelation and action by the organizations and movements that participate in it.